saiyam911/learning-library/workshops/cloud-native-devops-workshop/accs-dhcs-twitter/README.md

 Oracle Public Cloud now includes Data Hub Cloud Service which offers Apache Cassandra as a managed solution and Oracle Application Container Cloud Service that offers a polyglot, cloud native application development platform.

 As part of this lab, a service (application) would be consuming a continuous stream of tweets (high velocity data) and persist it to the Data Hub Cloud.
 These tweets will be later queried from Data Hub Cloud using another service (application).
-The above mentioned (micro) services are deployed to Oracle Application Container Cloud and they enjoy the native integration capability which this platform provides with Data Hub Cloud.
+The above-mentioned (micro) services are deployed to Oracle Application Container Cloud and they enjoy the native integration capability that this platform provides with Data Hub Cloud.

 ### Prerequisites ###